What is Family Violence?

 Positive Parenting Classes:

-The primary purpose of this class is to help parents learn to understand their children’s needs: physically, psychologically and emotionally.
-The goal is to work on parents strengths in building new skills that will help them communicate with each child as an individual.
+The primary purpose of this class is to help survivors learn to understand their children’s needs: physically, psychologically and emotionally.
+The goal is to work on survivors strengths in building new skills that will help them communicate with each child as an individual.

 This program is designed to quickly access the financial needs of the client/resident and provide information and tools necessary to become financially independent.